junxit/us-congress-bills-115/metadata.md

 - 2017-03-30 — Introduced in Senate
 - 2017-03-30 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-07-26 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-482.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-12-04 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-12-04 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-12-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 710.